Frequently Asked Questions

 How do I renew my notary?

 Four weeks prior to your commission expiration you will need to reapply with the Secretary of State.
-You will need to come in to the County Clerk's Office to get the renewal application that has been signed by the clerk.

 Is the use of a seal necessary?